 This beautiful B&B which offers the services and features any small hotel would envy, is located at the epicentre of the battle of the Somme.
 Once ravaged by gun and shellfire, No.fifty6 is now an oasis of peace and tranquility in the beautiful French countryside.

 From the moment you enter the warm and tranquil guesthouse, you’ll be welcomed with cake, coffee and captivating stories in the lounge.
 This is the beginning of your wonderful stay in the historic village of La Boisselle, Northern France.

-With four artistically decorated bedrooms to choose from, each with its own en-suite shower, free Wifi, and tea and coffee making facilities, you’ll be spoilt with serene comfort, sumptuous breakfasts and enviable views from every window.
+With five artistically decorated bedrooms to choose from, each with its own en-suite shower, free Wifi, and tea and coffee making facilities, you’ll be spoilt with serene comfort, sumptuous breakfasts and enviable views from every window.
 Delicious, locally sourced evening meals are an option - the best times are had around the No.fifty6 dining table discussing all sorts of things.
 All diets catered for, all food prepared and cooked with love.
 David and Julie are hosts without compare.
 It is what they love to do.

 Prepare to walk in the footsteps of the fallen and fill your senses with the sights, sounds and emotions of the Battle of The Somme on our Walk With Me experience, or simply enjoy a slice of café life in the nearby French towns.